uhatikus/UAIssistant/README.md

 - [Rancher Desktop](https://rancherdesktop.io/) (good option for MacOS)
 - [Podman](https://podman.io/)

 `docker-compose` is also required.
-Check that you have `docker-compose` with the command `docker-compose --version`.
+Check if you have `docker-compose` with the command `docker-compose --version`.
 If you don't have it, please, run the following code (for Linus and MacOS users):

 ```
 sudo curl -L "https://github.com/docker/compose/releases/download/{VERSION}/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose